Updated on August 24, 2022

 Although you can go to court to hold the other parent of your child responsible for violating a non-disparagement clause in your custody agreement, it is unlikely that the judge will take away the non-compliant parent’s visitation rights or impose any serious penalties, especially if there is not sufficient evidence to prove the breach.

 However, if there is documented evidence of disparagement while a child custody case is ongoing, proving that the other parent talks negatively about their ex-spouse may result in less parenting time being awarded to the disparaging parent.
+(Learn about other factors that may affect your child custody case.)

-If you believe that the other parent of your child violated the non-disparagement clause in your custody agreement, it is essential to work with an experienced attorney to ensure that the other parent is held responsible for their behavior.
+If you believe that the other parent of your child violated the non-disparagement clause in your custody agreement, it is essential to work with an experienced Temple divorce attorney to ensure that the other parent is held responsible for their behavior.

 Other Types of Child Custody Violations